PeteGoo/petegoo.github.io/_posts/2018-11-09-optimizing-ci-cd-pipelines.md

 Look at your builds and test runs and take a sample of timings for each type.
 Figure out what the median is and write it next to that build step or test run box in your pipeline drawing.

 At this point you have some timings and there are things we can infer and optimize which you will see later but resist the urge to concentrate on the automation.
-Often the biggest problems and most effective changes and can be found elsewhere.
+Often the biggest problems and most effective changes can be found elsewhere.

 Note the deployment step times, for each environment.
 Some environments for us take longer because they have more machines.